florisvanvugt/biotop/README.md

 ## Wishlist

-- [ ] Show a window when waiting for peak autodetection to complete
+- [x] Show a window when waiting for peak autodetection to complete
+- [ ] Make sure y axis labels remain visible even for greater zoom